Human microbiome: Ecological Network analysis

-Microbial communities develop in a very complex dynamics which can be viewed and analyzed as an ecosystem.
+Microbial communities develop in a very complex dynamic which can be viewed and analyzed as an ecosystem.
 The ecological interactions between microbes govern its change, equilibrium and stability, and can be represented by a population dynamic model.

 The ongoing study of ecological features of the microbiome is growing rapidly and allows to understand the fundamental properties of the microbiome.
 Understanding the underlying rules of microbial community could help with treating diseases related to unstable microbial communities.

-A very basic question is if different human, which share different microbial communities, have the same underlying microbial dynamics.
+A very basic question is if different humans, who share different microbial communities, have the same underlying microbial dynamics.
 Increasing evidence and indications have found that the dynamics is indeed universal.
 This question is a basic step that will allow scientists to develop treatment strategies, based on the complex dynamics of human microbial communities.

 There are more important properties on which considerations should be taken into account for developing interventions strategies for controlling the human microbial dynamics.
 Controlling the microbial communities could result in solving very bad and harmful diseases.